thybzi/styledoc/README.md

 *`@todo` revise the list, possible removing some strange tags (like `@version` and `@since`)*

-Configuration:
+Configuration
 ---------------

-### Set templates directory:
+### Set templates directory
 To create a showcase, StyleDoc need a template.
 It looks for this template on path set in `styledoc.templates_dir` property.
-For HTTP/browser mode, default path is `js/styledoc/templates/` (relative to the HTML file) For FS/NodeJS mode, default path is `templates/` subdir inside module directory.
+* *For HTTP/browser mode*, default path is `js/styledoc/templates/` (relative to the HTML file).
+* *For FS/NodeJS mode*, default path is `templates/` subdir inside module directory.

-You can change this default value to any URL or relative path (which is relative to HTML file when in browser mode, and is relative to output dir when in NodeJS mode).
-Trailing slash is optional.
+You can change this default value to any URL or relative path.
 ```javascript
 styledoc.templates_dir = 'my/custom/templates/dir';
 ```
+* *In HTTP/browser mode*, path value is relative to the HTML file.
+* *In FS/NodeJS mode*, path value is relative to output directory.

 *`@todo` other configurable properties*

 ### showcaseFile() method options